Benny Goodman: Later years

 He continued to play on records and in small groups.
 In the early 1970s he collaborated with George Benson after the two met taping a PBS tribute to John Hammond, recreating some of Goodman's duets with Charlie Christian.
 Benson appeared on Goodman's album Seven Come Eleven.
 Goodman continued to play swing, but he practiced and performed classical pieces and commissioned them for clarinet.
 In 1960 he performed Mozart's Clarinet Concerto with conductor Alfredo Antonini at the Lewisohn Stadium in New York City.
 Despite health problems, he continued to perform, his last concert being six days before his death.
-Goodman died on June 13, 1986, from a heart attack while taking a nap at his apartment in Manhattan House.
+Goodman died on June 13, 1986, of a heart attack while taking a nap at his apartment in Manhattan House.

 Personal life

 One of Goodman's closest friends was Columbia producer John Hammond, who influenced Goodman's move from Victor to Columbia.
 Goodman married Hammond's sister, Alice Frances Hammond Duckworth (1905–1978), on March 20, 1942.
-They had two daughters and raised Alice's three daughters from her first marriage to British politician Arthur Duckworth.
-Goodman's daughter Rachel became a classical pianist.
-She sometimes performed in concert with him, beginning when she was sixteen.
+The couple had two daughters: Rachel, a concert pianist, and Benji, a cellist; Goodman also raised Alice's three daughters from her first marriage to British politician Arthur Duckworth.
+Rachel Goodman performed piano concerts with her father, starting when she was sixteen.

 Goodman and Hammond had disagreements from the 1930s onwards.
 For the 1939 Spirituals to Swing concert Hammond had placed Charlie Christian into the Kansas City Six to play before Goodman's band, which had angered Goodman.
 They disagreed over the band's music until Goodman refused to listen to Hammond.
 Their arguments escalated, and in 1941 Hammond left Columbia.
 Goodman appeared on a 1975 PBS tribute to Hammond but remained at a distance.
 In the 1980s, after the death of Alice Goodman, Hammond and Goodman reconciled.
 On June 25, 1985, Goodman appeared at Avery Fisher Hall in New York City for "A Tribute to John Hammond".

 Goodman was regarded by some as a demanding taskmaster, by others as an arrogant and eccentric martinet.
 Many musicians spoke of "The Ray", the glare that Goodman directed at a musician who failed to perform to his standards.
 After guitarist Allan Reuss incurred Goodman's displeasure, Goodman relegated him to the rear of the bandstand where his contribution would be drowned out by the other musicians.
 Vocalists Anita O'Day and Helen Forrest spoke bitterly of their experiences singing with Goodman: "The twenty or so months I spent with Benny felt like twenty years," said Forrest.
 "When I look back, they seem like a life sentence."
 He was generous and funded several college educations, though always secretly.
 When a friend asked him why, he said, "Well, if they knew about it, everyone would come to me with their hand out."

 "As far as I'm concerned, what he did in those days—and they were hard days, in 1937—made it possible for Negroes to have their chance in baseball and other fields."